jankowalewicz/moselle/README.md

 ![banner](https://raw.githubusercontent.com/jankowalewicz/moselle/master/gh-resources/banner.png)

-The project aims to be a UI for ICE (in-car-entertainment) system.
+The project aims to be a UI for ICE (in-car-entertainment) systems.
 Mainly used together with the [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and a [touchscreen](https://www.waveshare.com/3.2inch-rpi-lcd-b.htm).

 ### Planned features